apache/couchdb/src/couch_plugins/README.md

     http://people.apache.org/~jan/geocouch-couchdb1.2.x_v0.3.0-12-g4ea0bea-R15B03.tar.gz

+It should be obvious how the URL is constructed from the POST data.
-(this url is live, feel free to play around with this tarball).
+(This url is live, feel free to play around with this tarball).

 Next it calculates the sha hash for the downloaded .tar.gz file and matches it against the correct version in the `checksums` parameter.